39ali/woff2-wasm/README.md

 # woff2-wasm
 WebAssembly build of woff2

-- this version works on the web , look at the example folder that uses webpack and node's modules
+- this version works on the web , look at the example folder that uses webpack and node's modules .
+- this only supports converting from woff2 to ttf for now .
 Example
 --------
 ```js